-At the completion of Stage 1 you will receive a report detailing the assessment of your evidence against of all 7 Standards at the relevant career stage.
+At the completion of Stage 1 you will receive a report detailing the assessment of your evidence and demonstration of achievement of all 7 Standards at the relevant career stage.

 For unsuccessful applications, the report will include feedback about strengths and the areas that require improvement.
 Applicants can request a feedback conversation with an assessor by contacting the QCT.
 Feedback requests must be made within seven days of notification of the outcome of Stage 1.